Never before have I witnessed so many Aboriginal and Torres Strait Islander students keep faith in their education.

 She is passionate about improving the educational and employment outcomes for Aboriginal and Torres Strait Islander young people.

-QATSIF is honoured to have Professor Shannon’s continued support for QATSIF in her role as our Co-Patron.
+QATSIF is honoured to have Professor Shannon AM’s continued support for QATSIF in her role as our Co-Patron.